Free · Instant · No signup

 What is a good rent-to-income ratio in the UK?

-The widely accepted benchmark in the UK is the 30% rule — spending no more than 30% of your gross monthly income on rent.
-This guideline is used by financial advisors, the Money and Pensions Service (MaPS), and many UK letting agents who assess tenant affordability.
+The widely accepted benchmark in the UK is the 30% rule — spending no more than 30% of your monthly take-home pay on rent.
+This guideline is used by financial advisors, the Money and Pensions Service (MaPS), and many UK letting agents when assessing tenant affordability.

 In practice, many UK renters exceed this threshold — particularly in London, Bristol, Brighton, and Oxford, where average rents are high relative to local wages.
 Nationwide data shows that renters in London spend an average of 40–50% of their income on housing costs, significantly above the recommended threshold.